This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 - N-methyl-D-aspartate (NMDA)

-In previous experiments, these amino acids showed increased testosterone production in male rats and progesterone in females.
+In previous experiments, these amino acids were linked to increased testosterone production in male rats and progesterone in females.
 Dr. Antimo D’Aniello, of the Laboratory of Neurobiology in Naples, Italy, who helped conduct the study with Dr. Fisher, explained to UK’s Daily Telegraph:

 “Increased levels of those hormones in the blood means you are more active sexually … The Italians have been right about this for centuries – since before Casanova, from the time of the Romans.”

 Prior to this research, the aphrodisiac effect of oysters centered mostly on the zinc.
 Zinc is found in sperm, and men lose between one and three milligrams of zinc with each ejaculation.
-While more research still needs to be done to determine the direct relationship, there is enough evidence to link the two: a healthy dose of zinc equates to a healthy testosterone production.
+While more research still needs to be done to determine the direct relationship, there is enough evidence to suggest the two are related: a healthy dose of zinc equates to a healthy testosterone production.

 Tip: To reap the biggest benefits from oysters, eat them when they’re raw (and fresh).
 Cooking them reduces the quantity of nutrients, including the D-Asp and NDMA amino acids.